PBXg33k/webui_shell/README.md

 http://httpd.apache.org/
 http://www.php.net/

-IIS is on the Windows Installation CD.
 Ionic Isapi Rewriter is available from http://cheeso.members.winisp.net/IIRF.aspx

-Note: It is technically possible to run µtorrent + webui on one machine and Apache/IIS + PHP + Webui Shell on a separate machine.
+Note: It is technically possible to run ï¿½torrent + webui on one machine and Apache/IIS + PHP + Webui Shell on a separate machine.
 Handy for seed boxes that don't allow you to change the Apache/IIS configuration.

-==µtorrent==
+### ï¿½torrent ###
-In µtorrent make sure the webui is enabled and you have setup a username and password.
+In ï¿½torrent make sure the webui is enabled and you have setup a username and password.
 For extra security you could add the IP of the computer running the Webui Shell to the restricted list.
-This would be 127.0.0.1 if µtorrent and the Webui Shell are on the same computer.
+This would be 127.0.0.1 if ï¿½torrent and the Webui Shell are on the same computer.
 This way you pretty much ensure that the webui is only accessible using the Webui Shell.

-==Apache== (skip if you want to use IIS)
+### Apache ### (skip if you want to use IIS)
 You need to open the Apache configuration file.

 For Apache on windows this file is usually called httpd.conf and can be found in the conf dir in the Apache install folder.